Review work hours in a time tracking calendar

 Yes.
 Once entries are on the calendar, you can review and correct them there, which keeps quick fixes close to the timeline instead of hiding them in a separate workflow.

-Can I browse time by month, week, and day?
+Can I browse work hours by month, week, and day?

 Yes.
-You can switch between month, week, and day views depending on whether you want a broad overview, a focused weekly pass, or a close look at one day.
+You can switch between month, week, and day views depending on whether you want a broad overview, a focused weekly pass, or a close look at one day's work hours.

 That is one of its main advantages.
 Gaps and odd-looking days are easier to spot visually than they are in a long list of separate entries, so people can fill them in before the week gets harder to remember.